lhagenmayer/UnisportAI/TERMS_OF_SERVICE.md

 - Ratings and reviews of activities and trainers
 - Personal calendar URL (iCal) if provided
 - User preferences and settings
+- Public profile information (if you choose to make your profile public)
+- Biography or profile description
+- Friend connections and relationships
+- Course attendance notifications you share with friends

 ### 5.3 How We Use Your Data
 - To provide and improve the Service